Report: Ex-Nazi camp guard deported by US dies in Germany

 Palij was the last Nazi facing deportation from the United States when he was taken from his Queens home on a stretcher and put on a plane to Germany.

+“An evil man has passed away.
+That, I guess, is a positive,” said Rabbi Zev Meir Friedman, who had led protests at Palij’s home.

+Dov Hikind, a longtime New York lawmaker who fought for Palij’s deportation, said the death brings “the closure survivors of the Holocaust needed.”

-From the time American investigators first accused him of lying about his Nazi past, it took 25 years for his removal from United States despite political pressure and frequent protests outside his home.
+From the time American investigators first accused Palij of lying about his Nazi past, it took 25 years for his removal from United States, despite political pressure and frequent protests outside his home.
 He was not prosecuted in Germany and spent his last months in the nursing home.

+“While his case was always a race against time, the saddest part is that Palij outlived the victims of his horrific crimes by seven decades,” said Jon Drimmer, the former deputy director of the U.S. Justice Department office that found Palij and pursued his deportation.

 He told immigration officials he worked during the war in a woodshop and farm in Nazi-occupied Poland, as well as at another farm in Germany and finally in a German upholstery factory.